|

 here in the States and it included some names and things that I regret

+are lost.
 Anyway, he helped us start a latrine-building program in Tiquipaya

 outside of Cochabamba.
 Lois Duffin, another nurse and myself, roomed